CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 For each network it MUST be determined to what extent it is trustworthy.
 Networks that are not trusted at all MUST be treated as the Internet and secured accordingly.

-#### NET.1.1.A10 DMZ segmentation for traffic from the InternetThe firewall structure MUST be supplemented by a so-called external DMZ for all services or applications that can be reached from the Internet.
+#### NET.1.1.A10 DMZ segmentation for traffic from the Internet
+The firewall structure MUST be supplemented by a so-called external DMZ for all services or applications that can be reached from the Internet.
 A DMZ segmentation concept SHOULD be created that comprehensibly implements the security policy and the requirements specification.
 Depending on the security level of the IT systems, the DMZ segments MUST be subdivided further.
 An external DMZ MUST be connected to the outer packet filter.

 #### NET.1.1.A11 Securing incoming communication from the Internet to the internal network